gantry/docs/pages/01.gantry5/02.configure/12.inheritance/docs.md

 [ui-callout-item title="Particle Instance" position="51%, 35%, se"]
 Select a particle to inherit/clone from a list of particles of the same type currently in the selected outline's layout.
 [/ui-callout-item]
+[ui-callout-item title="Particle Information" position="51%, 45%, sw"]
+Clicking on this will pop up a view of that particle's settings.
+It is read-only, and there to help you determine if that is the particle you want to inherit.
+[/ui-callout-item]
 [ui-callout-item title="Particle Attributes" position="65%, 35%, se"]
 This option enables you to inherit/clone a particle's attributes, or particle-specific settings.
 [/ui-callout-item]